 When Kombucha first enters the digestive system it coats the stomach with digestive enzymes and live probiotic organisms.
-These healing elements of the live Kombucha culture immediately begin breaking down undigested foods, toxicity, and wastes produced by pathogenic bacteria that often interferes with our normal digestive processes.
-Kombucha breaks down these harmful substances before they are able to enter the blood stream, and converts them into a form which can easily be disposed of by the body.
+These healing elements of the live Kombucha culture immediately begin breaking down undigested foods, toxicity, and wastes produced by pathogenic bacteria that interferes with normal digestive processes.
+Kombucha breaks down these harmful substances before they are able to enter the blood stream and converts them into a form which can easily be disposed of by the body.

 The live, active cultures present in Kombucha remain dormant until they come into contact with the sugars in the digestive system.
 Kombucha thrives on these excess sugars and binds to toxins commonly found in the diet, clearing the way for the body to absorb the full nutrient content of the foods we eat.
 While the probiotics in Kombucha are detoxifying the digestive system, they are also producing organic acids and B Vitamins which speed the cleansing process, creating a wealth of rejuvenating effects throughout the body.
 The boost of probiotic strains provided by Kombucha helps to flush out harmful bacteria and pathogens by regulating the level of acidity in the digestive tract.
 By regularly consuming Kombucha, we can attain all our goals, transform our health and beauty from the inside out, and live life to the fullest.